 Although credit repair can take time, it can help you improve your credit score, which can result in better opportunities for you in the new year.
 If you’re planning on investing in professional credit repair services, check out this list of top credit repair companies to get started.

 Do what you can to find what works for you.
 You may find that you’re more into digital organization or you may like a physical filing cabinet system more.
-Regardless of whatever organization system you put in place, making an effort to be more organized can improve your chances of staying on top of your finances in 2020.
+Regardless of whatever organization system you put in place, making an effort to be more organized can improve your chances of staying on top of your finances in the new year.